The search for the best Malay food in Singapore is over! Here are all the top places you should visit to satisfy your cravings.

 Best Malay food in Singapore

-Whenever someone asks what my favourite restaurant in Singapore is, my immediate response is Fiz at Tanjong Pagar.
+Whenever someone asks what my favourite Malay restaurant in Singapore is, my immediate response is Fiz at Tanjong Pagar.
 Since its establishment in 2023, chef-owner Hafizzul Hashim has wowed diners with his take on Malay and Southeast Asian cuisines, drawing inspiration from his childhood memories, family recipes, and experiences.
-On top of earning raves from critics and the common folk, Restaurant Fiz has also bagged its first Michelin Green Star in 2024, a testament to its commitment towards sustainable culinary practices.
+On top of earning raves from critics and the common folk, Restaurant Fiz has also bagged the Michelin Green Star in 2024 and 2025, a testament to its commitment towards sustainable culinary practices.

 Must-try items: Seasonal menu